AdobeDocs/advertising.en/help/dsp/introduction/advanced-measurement-services.md

   * Household-Based Reach, Frequency, and Conversion Measurement

      Any client looking to understand reach/incremental reach and cost-based efficiencies and/or conversion metrics across multiple digital tactics

-  * Cross-ID People-Based Reach

-    Any client looking to quantify the unique reach and overlap between cookies and RampIDs and the cost per metric by ID type across multiple digital tactics

   * Cross-Screen Reach, Frequency, and Conversion Measurement